solicitation

 The point is this: think about each person to whom you are soliciting.
 If someone falls into the category of receiving a more general email, that is fine.
 But if you come across someone who for whatever reason prompts your mind (or heart) to pause and suggest you send a personalized correspondence, follow your instincts and go that route.
 If you need help writing your letter, check out our advice and templates.
 The extra minute it will take to send them a personal solicitation may just turn out to be your biggest donor because of the attention and care you showed them.
 The money they give is worth your investment of time.

-Todd is formerly the Director of Development for the Greater New England Chapter of the National Multiple Sclerosis Society.
+Todd, formerly the Director of Development for the Greater New England Chapter of the National Multiple Sclerosis Society, is now the the Regional Director of FAS Capital Giving at Harvard University.
 In addition to reading his blog posts, you can also find Todd on Twitter.

 Fundraising at a new job?

-Written by on January 24, 2011 at 12:33 pm
+Written by on Jan 24, 2011

 As you may know, I am in a new professional capacity this year and as such am learning the currents around my new office environment at the Harvard College Fund.
 This change also means that I will be able to return to walking again at the MS Challenge Walk in September with my family's team, Krohne's Buzzards!